Why did you try Rolfing® and how did you discover it?

-After these 10 Rolfing sessions I returned to the Rachmaninoff.
+After the Rolfing Ten Series I returned to the Rachmaninoff piece that I couldn't get through entirely before.
 I had not touched it for years.
-And it was unbelievable – although I hadn’t played it since then, I could play the middle part right away, without cramping my hand and arm, without pain, without mistakes, as if my left hand had been loosened.
+And it was unbelievable – although I hadn’t played it since then, I could play the middle part right away, without getting cramps in my hand and arm, without pain, without mistakes, as if my left hand had been loosened.
 I was also able to play Chopin’s Etude page by page through his never-ending runs.
 The back pain was gone.
 It stayed away for over 10 years.
-I had to undo the shoe sole elevation at the beginning of Rolfing I still don’t need it today.
+I had to undo the shoe sole elevation I received to help with my scoliosis at the beginning of my journey with Rolfing and I still don’t need them today.

 A story about my Dancer friend and her Rolfing experience